COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

     binary_state = [0,1]

-    ; timestep_conditions allow a user to pick specific time resolutions ; to print at targetted stages of the binary evolution ; This is used in conjuction with the [bse] section value dtp to determine the resolution ; at which thing are printed into the so called bcm array ; For example, if you only want dtp set to a value while the system is ; intact i.e. has not merged or been disrupted you could do so with the following
+    ; timestep_conditions allow a user to pick specific time resolutions ; to print at targeted stages of the binary evolution ; This is used in conjunction with the [bse] section value dtp to determine the resolution ; at which thing are printed into the so called bcm array ; For example, if you only want dtp set to a value while the system is ; intact i.e. has not merged or been disrupted you could do so with the following